Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/AWS_core_Service_lab/README.md

 +   Return to the browser tab that displayed Access Denied for the new-report.png object, and refresh the page.

 +   Close the web browser tab that displays your new-report.png image, and return to the tab with the Amazon S3 Management Console.

+#####   Task 4: Testing connectivity from the EC2 instance

++   On the Services menu, choose EC2.
++   On the EC2 Dashboard, under the Resources section, choose Instances (running).
++   Select the  check box for Bastion Host and choose Connect
++   In the Connect to instance window, select the Session Manager tab for the connection method.
++   Choose Connect
++   In the bastion host session, enter the following command to change to the home directory (/home/ssm-user/):
+`cd ~`

+The output returns you to the command prompt.

++   Enter the following command to verify that you are in the home directory:
+`pwd`
+The output should be as follows:
+`/home/ssm-user`

++   Enter the following command to list all of your S3 buckets.
+`aws s3 ls`
+  The output should look similar to the following:

+  `2020-11-11 22:34:46 reportbucket987987`

++ In the following command, change (NUMBER) at the end of the reportbucket name to the name of the bucket you created.
+Enter your adjusted command to list all the objects in your reportbucket.
+`aws s3 ls s3://reportbucket(NUMBER)`

++   The command looks similar to the following: aws s3 ls <b>s3://reportbucket987987<b>

+The output should look like the following:

+`2020-11-11 15:46:34      86065 new-report.png`

++   Enter the following command to change directories into the reports directory.

+`cd reports`
+The output returns you to the command prompt.

++   Enter the following command to list the contents of the directory.
+`ls`

+The output shows some files created in your reports directory to test the application.

+`dolphins.jpg files.zip report-test.txt  report-test1.txt report-test2.txt report-test3.txt  whale.jpg`

++   In the following command, change (NUMBER) at the end of the reportbucket name to the name of the bucket you created.
+Enter your adjusted command to see if you can copy a file to the S3 bucket.

+`aws s3 cp report-test1.txt s3://reportbucket(NUMBER)`

+The command looks similar to this: <b>aws s3 cp report-test1.txt s3://reportbucket987987<b>

+The output indicates an upload failed error.
+This error occurs because you have read-only rights to the bucket and do not have the permissions to perform the PutObject action.

++   Leave this window open. and go back to browser tab with the AWS console.
+In the next task, you create a bucket policy to add the PutObject permission.